Skip to content

 2. Be located on a minimum of 10 acres; and

-3. Be in compliance with all other regulatory requirements.
+3. Be in compliance with all other regulatory requirements found in Section “E”.

-Application fees for Certificates of Exemption are $150.00 plus GST, and a certificate issued may contain certain restrictions or conditions, which will continue to apply to the owner.
+Application fees for Certificates of Exemption are $150.00 plus GST, and a certificate issued may contain restrictions or conditions which will apply to the owner.
 It is important to note that a Certificate of Exemption is not transferrable to a subsequent owner without the prior written approval of the Director of Sustainable Development.
-Therefore, a further application for exemption will be required upon subsequent transfers.
-Persons wishing to retain an existing ejector system must, prior to transfer or subdivision, submit an application together with the fee to Sustainable Development.
-Sustainable Development will then review the application, and inspect the property to confirm compliance with the regulations.
+Therefore, a new application for exemption will be required upon each subsequent transfer.
+Persons wishing to retain an existing ejector system must submit an application together with the fee to Sustainable Development prior to transfer or subdivision.
+Sustainable Development will review the application and inspect the property to confirm compliance with the regulations.
 We are told that inspection and processing is estimated to occur within ten working days of receipt of a completed application.

 Assumption of Responsibility